JulsLin/assignment3/MARKDOWN.md

 Now give your User a password, make sure to enter a strong password!

-*Note: Nothing will appear no the screen when you are entering the password but it is still being recorded.
+*Note: Nothing will appear on the screen when you are entering the password but it is still being recorded.

         passwd <user-name> <user-password>